 A cost allocation is simply a process which sets out the projected direct costs, the projected indirect costs, and the projected base for allocation of these costs, thus arriving at an indirect cost rate for those costs.
 By using an indirect cost pool, the total cost of the pool for the year is related to the total base for the year and assures all funding sources of their share regardless of when the program took place or when certain overhead charges were incurred during the year.
 The result is a distribution to all programs operating in the agency during the year on the same basis.
 Cost allocation amounts and distribution rates are recalculated on a year-to-date basis each time the books are closed at the end of the month.
-The result is a distribution of actual year-to-date cost allocation amounts, thus eliminating the need for year-end adjustments.
-Cost allocation locks enable the organization to finalize allocation amounts for a program when the program ends and to direct any adjustment in amounts to other allowed programs or to general operating local funds.
+The result is a distribution locks enable the organization to finalize allocation amounts for a program when the program ends and to direct any adjustment in amounts to other allowed programs or to general operating local funds.
 The agencywide audit can test the pools and test the allocations.
-The organization's indirect cost rate is a ratio between total indirect costs and the direct personnel costs (salary, leave and fringe benefits).
-The organization has chosen personnel costs as the basis for proration because man hours for a particular project or task requires additional resources for that particular project or task.
+The organization's indirect cost rate is a ratio between total indirect costs as the basis for proration because man hours for a particular project or task requires additional resources for that particular project or task.
 Our organization has only one major function, transportation planning, with all functions and products grant-eligible and personnel-intensive.
 This allocation method most appropriately charges the cost to the particular cost objective in accordance with the relative benefit received.
 All capital, all grant-ineligible or unallowable costs and all travel costs are charged to local general operating funds as direct costs.